JulioCFSdev/JulioCFSdev/README.md

   🎮 I am Game Developer at Ludus Lab

-  📚 I want to learn more about Automated Tests.
+  📚 I want to learn more about Automated Tests with Selenium WebDriver and Cypress.

   💻 I'm interested in Machine Learning, Neural Networks applied to game development and Automated Tests in Python .